brantburnett/btburnett.com/_posts/2021-12-17-string-interpolation-trickery.md

 In conclusion, I think the .NET community, especially library developers, should embrace the idea that interpolated string handlers can be valuable for much more than just boosting string building performance.
 They open up a wide range of exciting new possibilities.

-Some of my ideas may be silly in practice.
-I just wanted to get your creative juices flowing.
-If you have any other ideas, I'd love to see them in the comments!